 Similarly to when you introduce the dog to the puppy pen, you want to introduce your dog to long term confinement gradually.
 If you ease them into it, it will be less of a shock to them.

-Some people may wonder exactly how necessary it is to create a puppy pen.
+Some people may wonder exactly how necessary it is to create a dog room.
 Can’t you just leave the dog alone for a couple of hours without making a whole area for them to stay in?
-Well, you could by keeping a dog confined to one room.
-However, the effort into making a puppy pen can help reduce stress down the line.
-Here are just some of the reasons to have a puppy pen:
+Well, you could by keeping a dog confined to one ordinary room.
+However, the effort into making a dog room can help reduce stress down the line and also make your dog feel like they have a place of their own to call home.
+Here are just some of the reasons to have a dog room:

 Protect your property